Can Dogs Eat Sweet Potato Skins? Yes, but Only as a Small Add-In

 How it fits into recipes

-- Plain mashed sweet potato is easier to distribute evenly through meals
+- Plain mashed peeled sweet potato is easier to distribute evenly through a batch

 Prep tips before you use it

-- Cook thoroughly and avoid oil-heavy or seasoned preparations
+- Cook thoroughly and skip oil-heavy or seasoned preparations

 - If consistency matters, peel the sweet potatoes before batch cooking